patrickfav/bcrypt/README.md

 | jBcrypt      | 53.24 ms | 213.42 ms |
 | BouncyCastle | 50.27 ms | 202.67 ms |

-So it makes sense that mine and jBcrypt is pretty the same performance as it is the same core implementation.
+So it makes sense that this implementation and jBcrypt's has the same performance as it is the same core implementation.
 Bouncy Castle is _slightly_ faster, but keep in mind that they do a little less work (only generating the hash, not the whole out message).

-Compared to some other benchmarks, [like this one in node.js](https://github.com/dcodeIO/bcrypt.js/wiki/Benchmark) where a hash is with cost 12 is between 300-400ms (but with a weaker CPU).
+Compare this to other benchmarks, [like this one in node.js](https://github.com/dcodeIO/bcrypt.js/wiki/Benchmark) where a bcrypt hash with cost factor 12 is between 300-400ms (but with a weaker CPU).

 **Disclaimer:** Micro benchmarks are [usually a really bad way to measure performance](https://mrale.ph/blog/2012/12/15/microbenchmarks-fairy-tale.html).
 These numbers are only informal tests and should not be used to derive any security relevant decisions.

 ### Test Vectors and Reference Implementations